 Character Set Encoding - Often abbreviated to just 'encoding'.
 A specific representation of a character set as bytes or bits of data.
-A character set encoding is usually identified by a standard character set encoding name or a recognized alias name, or by a coded character set identifier or CCSID.
+A character set encoding is usually identified by a standard character set encoding name or a recognized alias name, or by a coded character set identifier or CCSID [CCSID].
 These identifiers are standardized.
-The names and aliases are standardized by the IANA (where unfortunately, they are called character set names).
+The names and aliases are standardized by the IANA [IANA] (where unfortunately, they are called character set names).
 CCSIDs are an industry standard.
 Examples of character set encoding names are UTF-8, USASCII, GB2312, ebcdic-cp-it, ISO-8859-5, UTF-16BE, Shift_JIS.
 The DFDL standard allows for implementation-specific character set encodings to be supported, and standardizes one name that is DFDL-specific which is USASCII-7bit-packed.